fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 29. ### Socialie and Auth?

-    Socialite = Social login for Laravel.
+    Socialite is Social login for Laravel.
+    Auth is Laravel's authentication.

    **[⬆ Back to Top](#table-of-contents)**